28 September 2010

 Continue asking these questions for the first half of the first semester.
 This will be your time for learning through investigation, critical analysis and discovery between yourself, your critic and your classmates.
 Your research must be self-directed and self-initiated.
 Your critic will guide your process and aid in your precedent analysis and discovery.
 Clearly and intentionally document these ideas in your sketchbook.

 A good tentative thesis will help you focus your search for information.
 But don't rush!
 You must do a lot of background research before you know enough about your subject to identify key or essential questions.
 You may not know how you stand on an issue until you have examined the evidence (site, precedent and program).
-You will begin your research with a working, preliminary or tentative thesis which you will continue to refine until you are certain of where the evidence leads.
+You will begin your research with a working, preliminary or tentative thesis which you will continue to refine until you are certain of where the evidence leads.“Get the habit of analysis - analysis will in time enable synthesis to become your habit of mind.”

 Frank Lloyd Wright